openmainframeproject/tac/process/example_governance.md

 # Overview

-This project aims to governed in a transparent, accessible way for the benefit of the community.
+This project aims to be governed in a transparent, accessible way for the benefit of the community.
 All participation in this project is open and not bound to corporate affilation.
 Participants all our bound the project's Code of Conduct.

 # Project roles